EvanDSays/RaspberryPiTempMonitor/README.md

 3. The out/data pin to GPIO4 on my Raspberry Pi

 # Step 3: Configure your pi to read from the sensor
-Follow the steps under the **ENABLE THE ONE-WIRE INTERFACE** section here: https://www.circuitbasics.com/raspberry-pi-ds18b20-temperature-sensor-tutorial/
+Follow the steps under the **ENABLE THE ONE-WIRE INTERFACE** section [here] (https://www.circuitbasics.com/raspberry-pi-ds18b20-temperature-sensor-tutorial/)

 # Step 4: Configure your account at Adafruit.IO
-Setup an account at Adafruit.IO which will be used to store your temperature readings.
+Setup an account at [Adafruit.IO](http://io.adafruit.com) which will be used to store your temperature readings.
 Once you have an account, create a feed for the temperature readings.
 Take note of the following items:
 1. Your Adafruit.IO username
 2. Your Adafruit.IO key
 3. Your feed's name

 # Step 5: Configure the Python code on your Raspberry Pi
 1. Install the Adafruit IO python library on your Raspberry Pi by running "pip3 install adafruit-io"
-2. Place the Send.Temp.To.Adafruit.IO.py script from this repo on your Raspberry Pi.
+2. Place the [Send.Temp.To.Adafruit.IO.py](https://github.com/EvanDSays/RaspberryPiTempMonitor/blob/master/Send.Temp.To.Adafruit.IO.py) script from this repo on your Raspberry Pi.
 You will need to change the Adafruit variables found near the bottom of the script based on the information from step 4 above.
 3. Configure the script the run on a schedule by running `crontab -e` on your Raspberri Pi.
 Scroll down to the bottom of the file and add an entry like the following: `* * * * * python3 /home/pi/Send.Temp.To.Adafruit.IO.py`.
 Be sure to change the path to wherever you placed the file.

 # Step 6: (Optional) Configure Adafruit.IO integrations